Hong Kong to cut quarantine for arrivals to 14 days from next month | Business

 - China

+On Wednesday, the territory's European Chamber of Commerce said in an internal report that weeks of quarantine requirements were affecting desirability and risked an exodus as companies moved staff to Singapore and the South Korean capital Seoul.
+The easing comes as the government tightens rules in the Chinese territory to curb the spread of the highly transmissible Omicron variant of the coronavirus, locking down thousands in a congested housing complex and government facilities.

 Schools, playgrounds, gyms, and most venues are shut, while tens of thousands of people must do daily coronavirus tests.
-Lam said citywide curbs would be extended until Feb 17, from a previous date of Feb.
-4.
+Lam said citywide restrictions would be extended until Feb.
+17, from a previous date of Feb.
+4. Schools will not resume face-to-face classes until Feb 21.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)